txt/se20/docs/lang.md

     - Security: more tiny components, less protection frpm other OS facilites (which not execist in your tiny comptuational slice)
     - Vendor lock-in :
-      - hey, there's a reason we evolved for operating systems which underneath can run on many machines and above which we can run many services.
-        - Once you get "it" going for one OS on one machine
-        - It runs wherever that OS runs
           - But in the serveless world, no OS abstraction between comptuation and support environment
         - So not "write once, run everywhre"
     - Configuration: can't make _any_ assumptions about background utilities from